1. Why is the vessel named Falkor (too)?

 Falkor (too) was built in 2011 as an offshore industry vessel, and in the last few years it has been used to establish offshore wind farms in Europe.

 4. Will you operate two vessels?

-After this year, Schmidt Ocean Institute will only operate the new research vessel, Falkor (too).
+Schmidt Ocean Institute is only operating one research vessel, Falkor (too).

 Although Falkor has been a wonderful vessel, we have outgrown it – both in terms of space for the scientists who wish to join us, and to achieve the ambitious future mission of Schmidt Ocean Institute.

 6. What are the additional capabilities of the new vessel?

 Falkor (too) has high maneuverability and excellent station-keeping capabilities.
 The vessel gives SOI greater coverage of the globe and allowing for broader exploration of the ocean.
 The aft deck is 960 m2 (10,333 ft2), which will give us more space for specialized labs and science equipment.
 Falkor (too) has been refitted to become a state-of-the-art mobile research facility that offers scientists and innovators from around the world an opportunity to expand their ability to explore and study the ocean.
 Schmidt Ocean Institute has welcomed more than 1,000 scientists aboard Falkor since 2012 and will increase this capacity with the new vessel.